Japan tax hike splits retailers, luxury hit hardest

-Meanwhile, FamilyMart Co (8028.T), Japan's third-largest convenience store chain, said its sales were up by about 1 percent over the past week since the tax hike took effect, excluding lower sales of cigarettes which had surged beforehand.
+Meanwhile, FamilyMart Co, Japan's third-largest convenience store chain, said its sales were up by about 1 percent over the past week since the tax hike took effect, excluding lower sales of cigarettes which had surged beforehand.

 "We think the consumption tax factor will have played out in the March-April period," FamilyMart President Isamu Nakayama said at a news conference called to announce earnings.